mischac/experimental-akka-annotations/README.md

 for more general approaches see deprecated [`TypedActor`](http://doc.akka.io/docs/akka/current/scala/typed-actors.html) or experimental [`Akka Typed`](http://doc.akka.io/docs/akka/current/scala/typed.html).

-so not sure how applicable this all is for larger akka implementations.
+so not sure how applicable this all is for larger akka implementations - for now this is an experiment with scala annotations.